zen-out/End-to-End-Testing/README.md

-# Build and test an application using Cypress

-This repository is the starting point for an official Cypress tutorial.
-We encourage you to clone this repo and follow along.
+# How to quickly integrate cucumber, cypress and jest for your test to implement full stack testing

 The purpose of this repository is to create a cheatsheet for testing